backdrop-contrib/computed_field/README.txt

 	know if you need any other storage types, or if you would like an 'other' option :).

-	Data Length -- This value will simply be passed on to sql.
-For storing up to 10 digit ints, enter 10.
-For storing currency as a float, use 10,2 (unless you'll store larger than 10 figure amounts!).
-For storing usernames or other short text with a varchar field, 64 may be appropriate.
+	Data Length (varchar/text) -- The length of the field in the database.
+For storing usernames or other short text with a varchar field, 32 may be appropriate.
+Only valid for varchar or text fields.

+	Data Size (int/float) -- The size of the field stored in the database.
+	Only valid for int or float fields.

+	Data Precision (decimal) -- The total number of digits to store in the database, including those to the right of the decimal.
+Only valid for decimal fields.

+	Data Scale (decimal) -- The number of digits to the right of the decimal.
+	Only valid for decimal fields.

 	Default Value -- Leave this blank if you don't want the database to store a default value if your computed field's value isn't set.